torvalds/linux/Documentation/virt/hyperv/vpci.rst

 PCI config space access in a CoCo VM
 ------------------------------------
-Linux PCI device drivers access PCI config space using a standard set of functions provided by the Linux PCI subsystem.
+GNU/Linux PCI device drivers access PCI config space using a standard set of functions provided by the GNU/Linux PCI subsystem.
 In Hyper-V guests these standard functions map to functions hv_pcifront_read_config() and hv_pcifront_write_config() in the Hyper-V virtual PCI driver.
 In normal VMs,